MichaCo/DnsClient.NET/README.md

 The unit tests don't require any additional setup right now

 If you want to test the different record types, there are config files for Bind under tools.
-Just download Bind and copy the bins into tools/BIND, then run bind.cmd
+Just download Bind and copy the bins into tools/BIND, then run bind.cmd.
+Now, you can use samples/MiniDig to query the local dns server:

+    samples\MiniDig>dotnet run -s localhost micha.mcnet.com any

+To test some random domain names, run (works also without Bind of course).

+    samples\MiniDig>dotnet run random -s localhost

 ## Features